viamrobotics/docs/docs/services/data-capture.md

 * capture/arm/arm2/{START_TIMESTAMP}
 * capture/camera/camera1/{START_TIMESTAMP}

-Each of these files store encoded (protocol buffer)[https://developers.google.com/protocol-buffers] timestamped messages.
+Each of these files store encoded <a href="https://developers.google.com/protocol-buffers" target="_blank">protocol buffer</a> timestamped messages.

 ### Syncing the Data to the Cloud